actualbudget/docs/docs/experimental/goal-templates.md

 | `#template 50` `#goal 500` | 100 | 500(green) |

 ## Pay Distribution Templates
-Pay Distribution templates are used to distribute income across categories, without wiping what has already been budgeted or affecting the category's goal.
+Pay Distribution templates distribute income across categories without wiping what has already been budgeted or affecting the category's goal.

-Each time 'Apply Template' is clicked the available funds will be distributed accordingly.
+The available funds will be distributed when the 'Apply Template' is clicked.

 ### Use Case